Mictronics/meshtastic2hass/README.md

 options:
-  -h, --help            show this help message and exit --dev DEV             The device the Meshtastic device is connected to, i.e. /dev/ttyUSB0 --mqtt-host MQTT_HOST
+  -h, --help            show this help message and exit --config CONFIG       Path to configuration file in TOML format.
+  --dev DEV             The device the Meshtastic device is connected to, i.e. /dev/ttyUSB0 --mqtt-host MQTT_HOST
                         The MQTT broker host name or IP.